mareframe/vat/README.md

 ##### Windows users that are getting errors installing `ncdf4`, please see this page on the [wiki](https://github.com/mareframe/vat/wiki/Instructions-for-Windows-Users).

-##### If you are a Mac user and are getting installation errors, please make sure that the command line tools for [Xcode](https://developer.apple.com/xcode/).
+##### If you are a Mac user and are getting installation errors, please make sure that the command line tools for [Xcode](https://developer.apple.com/xcode/) are installed.

 #### How to run `vat`
 To run the interactive [Shiny](http://shiny.rstudio.com/) application for `vat`, named `vadt` for visualizing Atlantis diagnostic tool.
 You need to running the following sequence of functions.